 However, development through in-house technology investments is not the only business approach to address this market need.
 Innovative and collaborative ecosystem partnerships can offer an alternative means to extend business capabilities.

-An ecosystem in action
+A Retail ecosystem in action

 US-based retailers Kroger and Walgreens demonstrate one example of an innovative collaborative ecosystem partnership that combines the respective strengths of both organizations.
 Through the partnership model, Kroger has been able to service its grocery and distribution network into Walgreens’ existing footprint with minimal capital and store investments.
 It also allowed the company to realize economies of scale and drive procurement efficiencies in categories such as health, personal care and beauty.